 Within the IRL category, gamers could eat, sing, craft, cook, play sports, and do other activities without being reprimanded for doing so in their respective game-specific category.

 Since then, the IRL category has broken into different categories, but you can still tag videos as IRL.

 IRL streams can be anything under the sun.
 Here are multiple examples that actually happened on Twitch IRL streams:

-- KitBoga calls IRS, tax, virus scammers and plays along for hours.
+- Kitboga calls IRS, tax, virus, and other scammers and plays along for hours.
 He uses a voice changer to get into full characters like old-lady Edna and fools scammers for as long as possible.

 - Someone doing math homework

 - A guy assembling an Ikea closet